CptPistiii/Pistiii-s-Airsoft-Bomb/README.md

 If you decide to make this airsoft bomb please share your progress with me or if you need help you can find me on reddit as u/Crays7, I will try to be as responsive as I can.

 I have also uploaded all the libraries you need, those are not mine and I do not take any credit from them.
+Here you can find the documentation for the lcd used by me: https://github.com/gitcnd/LCDWIKI_GUI/blob/master/Document/LCDWIKI%20GUI%20lib%20Manual.pdf
 You also have a list with the components used.

 Enjoy! :D